 There are two kinds of CUGC (annual) memberships:

 As a CUGC member you pay 60% of CGC soaring fees with the first 10 minutes being free.
 Winch launches are 90% of the CGC fee, but also include 10 minutes of free flying.
 Aerotows are charged at CGC rates.
-CGC’s flying fees can be found at http://www.camgliding.uk/fees/ Moreover, you have access to our own glider CU (ASW 19b, single seater) at £9 per hour.
+CGC’s flying fees can be found on their website.
+Moreover, you have access to our own glider CU (ASW 19b, single seater) at £9 per hour.